Energy arbitrations in the Middle East

 Increasing ties to the relevant state jurisdiction

 There is an increasing desire among states and state-owned entities to ‘localise’ arbitration clauses where possible.
-The extent that this localisation of arbitration clauses will happen in practice will depend, in large part, on the nature of the deal, the parties and their relative bargaining power.
+The extent to which this localisation of arbitration clauses will occur in practice will depend, in large part, on the nature of the deal, the parties and their relative bargaining power.
 An example of this localisation is found in Egypt’s model concession agreement.
 This model agreement requires that disputes are either dealt with in the Egyptian courts or, in respect of certain matters between the Egyptian General Petroleum Company and the relevant contractor, resolved through arbitration according to the rules of the Cairo Regional Centre for International Commercial Arbitration (CRCICA) and, unless otherwise agreed by the parties, the place of the arbitration will be Cairo.
-This requirement to use either the national courts of Egypt or arbitration under CRCICA is a clear step away from the use of the more traditional arbitral institutions.
-It remains to be seen how far the Egyptian government will be willing to move in respect of adopting Cairo as the seat of any arbitration.
+This requirement to use either the national courts of Egypt or arbitration under CRCICA shows a clear intent by the Egyptian government to link the dispute resolution mechanism to its own state.

-Jordan’s model production-sharing agreement also demonstrates a desire to localise arbitrations.
-Unlike Egypt’s model agreement, Jordan’s model production sharing agreement does not require the use of any domestic arbitral institution (it refers to the ICC Rules).
-However, it does require that any arbitration be seated in Amman, Jordan, such that the Jordanian arbitration law is applicable and the Jordanian courts have supervisory jurisdiction over the arbitration.
+Jordan’s model production sharing agreement also demonstrates a desire to localise arbitrations.
+Unlike Egypt’s model agreement, Jordan’s model production sharing agreement does not require the use of any domestic arbitral institution and refers to the ICC Arbitration Rules.
+It does, however, require that any arbitration be seated in Amman, Jordan, such that the Jordanian arbitration law is applicable and the Jordanian courts have supervisory jurisdiction over the arbitration.

-In Saudi Arabia, a high order issued by the president of the Council of Ministers in 2019 declared that government bodies and state-owned companies that wished to settle their disputes with foreign investors through arbitration, and who had the necessary approvals to do so, should, in certain circumstances, have the arbitration conducted within Saudi Arabia at the Saudi Center for Commercial Arbitration (SCCA) or at another licensed Saudi arbitration centre.
+In Saudi Arabia, a high order issued by the president of the Council of Ministers on 19 January 2019 declared that government bodies and state-owned companies that wish to settle their disputes with foreign investors through arbitration, and who have the necessary approvals to do so, should ensure that the arbitration is conducted within Saudi Arabia at the Saudi Center for Commercial Arbitration (SCCA) or at another licensed Saudi arbitration centre.

 As NOCs and governments in the Middle East become more familiar with arbitration and more confident in their dispute resolution choices, it is likely that this trend towards the localisation of arbitration will continue in respect of energy arbitrations in the region.